- Assets: $1,590,570,302 (2013)

 - J Street has cautioned Israel not to be too combative against Hamas, on grounds that the latter “has been the government, law and order, and service provider since it won the [Palestinian] elections in January 2006 and especially since June 2007 when it took complete control.”
 In the final analysis, J Street traces the Mideast conflict chiefly to the notion that “Israel’s settlements in the occupied territories have, for over forty years, been an obstacle to peace.”

-More Groups Funded by the Open Society Institute
+More Groups Funded by the Open Society Foundations

-To view a list of additional noteworthy grantees of the Open Society Institute, click here.
+To view a list of additional noteworthy grantees of the Open Society Foundations, click here.

 In March 2013, George Soros pledged to give, through his Open Society Foundations, $1 million to the NAACP Legal Defense and Educational Fund.
 This was the largest grant that organization had received from a named donor in recent decades.
 The purpose of the grant was to help the NAACP fight challenges to the Voting Rights Act and oppose the implementation of Voter ID laws.